ark-lang/ark/README.md

 Make sure `$GOPATH/bin` is in your `$PATH`.

 ## Styleguide
-* Use tabs for indenting, spaces for alignment.
+* Use tabs for indenting, spaces for alignment
 * Use `v` as the name of the struct a method is called on
 * Use American English (unfortunately)